andewx/xyz.io/dbkit/README.md

    ```
 You can create a ``DBMain`` object by any name with no effect on the operation.
 The only names that matter are in
 fact the ``DBNode`` classes attached as a ``HashMap<String,DBNode>`` map.
 This maps ``DBNode`` names as keys to their
 respective objects.
-These objects have a respective ``String file`` type which is mapped to the ``DBMain`` ``NodeFileManager``
+These objects have a respective ``String file`` type which is mapped to the `ModelObject` that `DBNode` is for.
-path mapping.
-This path mapping is stored in a file named ``node.keys``.
-Currently there is no protection on this
-filename even though it is special.
-Do not name any ``DBNodes`` "node" when you are creating them!
+`DBMain` generates these nodes based on the `ModelObjects` which are registered with `xyz.modelkit.ModelKeys` static class.

 The respective ``DBNode`` inner ``ModelObject`` graphs are built during the constructor of ``DBMain``.
 If non-existent,
 a standard ``DBNode`` of ``default`` is set.

 Next, you need to know that the queries are total ``DFS`` searches of the root model graphs.
 Since the model graphs are
 essentially expanded K-trees.
 A deep enough graph could be extremely time consuming on the query.
 It is best to keep
 each ``DBNode`` root as flat as possible.
 Therefore I would mostly try and attach separate Model Types in separate nodes.

-For Example:
+Occassionally a model relationship is best described with internal objects, in which case it is okay but the relationship is
+assumed in the model.
+It is recommended that you provide a getter and setter for the expected model types another model might
+hold in its own `ModelObject` class.
+A `Site` can hold a `Page` for instance so we provide a `Site.getPage()` implemenation.

+Here is how a DBNode is created programatically.

 ```
 /*
 * Assuming we have initalized